MarcosTulioSDLV/recipe-management-system/README.md

 - Username: marcos, Password: 123 (both USER and ADMIN roles).

 ## Database Config
-For this API, the MySQL Database was used with the following configuration properties:
+For this API, the Postgres Database was used with the following configuration properties:

-- Database name: academic_system_with_security_db
+- Database name: recipe_management_system_db
-- Username: root
+- Username: postgres
-- Password:
+- Password: 123456

 ## Database Initialization Configuration
 To run the application correctly, for the first time make sure the database already exists and set the following configuration in the application.properties file: